hale/off-the-rails/README.markdown

-## Welcome fellow Off The Railers! :D
+## Welcome!
-This is our project GIT repo for the
+This is the repository for Coitus Cupid, a rails-powered dating application developed at the University of Aberdeen.
-CS2512 Group Assessment.
-Our application will be dating based.
 *****************************************

-###Members of the group:
+### Contributors:
-+ Philip Hale
++ Philip Hale (@hale)
-+ Joseph Heskett
++ Joseph Heskett (@josephheskett)
-+ Giedrius Lescinskas
++ Giedrius Lescinskas (@logius)

-###Versions:
-+ Ruby: 1.9.3
-+ Rails: 3.2.1
-+ Gems/etc considered to be up-to-date
+**For further information, please see the wiki.
+The issues page lists current problems and planned features.

+### Coming soon
++ Installation instructions for developers.

 [Markdown reference for editing this page](http://support.mashery.com/docs/customizing_your_portal/Markdown_Cheat_Sheet)